kanishkakataria/The-city-Companion/README.md

 # The-city-Companion
-(A group project)

 <h3> 1.1 PURPOSE</h3>
 <br>
-This SRS document describes the functional and non-functional requirements along with other necessary information about our project titled “THE CITY COMPANION”.
+This readme describes the functional and non-functional requirements along with other necessary information about my project titled “THE CITY COMPANION”.
 The primary aim is to design a web-based product which can store all the possible information of cities, timely updates the information, thereby serving as a VIRTUAL CITY GUIDE.

 </br>